 However, to ensure employee morale stays high in your practice, you need to keep your employees well-informed about the holiday schedule that your practice keeps.

 Under federal law, there are 11 national holidays that the federal government in Washington, DC, gives special recognition:

 - Birthday of Martin Luther King, Jr. (Third Monday in January)

 - Washington's Birthday/Presidents Day (Third Monday in February)

 Most government offices are closed on these federal holidays or the following Monday if they fall on a weekend, and government employees receive holiday pay.
 Many businesses do the same, but does that mean you and other private employers must follow suit?

-After all, emergencies don't take holidays off, and you never know when your patients will need you.
-Make sure you have the facts about state laws, federal holiday pay laws, and your legal obligations for paid holidays before finalizing your holiday pay policies.
+After all, emergencies don't take holidays off; you never know when your patients will need you.
+Ensure you have the facts about state laws, federal holiday pay laws, and your legal obligations for paid holidays before finalizing your holiday pay policies.